pombreda/pgreloaded/doc/modules/array.rst

       A tuple defining the length in bytes for accessing all elements in each dimension of the :class:`MemoryView`.

-.. function:: to_bytes(dataseq : iterable, dtype) -> data, int

-   Converts an arbitrary sequence to a ctypes array of the specified type and returns the ctypes array and amount of items as two-value tuple.

-   Raises a :exc:`TypeError`, if one or more elements in the passed sequence do not match the passed type.

 .. function:: to_list(dataseq : iterable) -> list